 Constantly WATTA is dedicated to supporting the community by reaching out to the community around us.
-During the financial year, the Group made monetary donations to various organisations i.e. charities, sports activities and religious establishments.
+During the financial year, the Group made monetary donations to a few organisations.
 These contributions were in line with the Group's commitment to support and keep abreast with society's evolving needs.

 As an organisation with its business deeply rooted in the community that it serves, WATTA has been consistently aware of its social obligations to the community and remains fully committed to this cause.
 WATTA feels privileged to have been able to support communities in need and make a difference in their lives.
-During the year under the review, the Group has initiated several activities through contributions and donations to numerous worthy causes and organisations such as schools, non-governmental organisations for cultural and welfare activities and various associations.
+During the year under the review, the Group has participated in charitable events organised by HOPE Worldwide Malaysia, include contributions of daily essential items to the welfare and needy Homes.